maltron/hellomongo/README.md

 ## READ
-If you just type submit straight to the service "/v1/person", you will get a list of all People in the database
+If you just type submit straight to the service "/api/v1/person", you will get a list of all People from the database
 ```
 curl -i -v -X GET http://<ROUTE>/api/v1/person
 ```